 - You must use the University's computer resources only for the University-related purposes for which they were authorized.
 As with all University equipment, use of the computer facilities, including the Campus Network, for private or commercial purposes is prohibited, except as expressly authorized.
 You must not use the University's computer resources for any unlawful purpose, such as the installation or distribution of fraudulently or illegally obtained software.
 Use of external networks connected to the University's networks must comply with the policies of acceptable use promulgated by the organizations responsible for those networks.

 - You must not access, alter, copy, move or remove information, proprietary software or other files (including programs, members of subroutine libraries, data, and electronic mail) without prior authorization from the appropriate University data trustee, security officer, or other responsible party.
 You must not copy, distribute, display, or disclose third-party proprietary software without prior authorization from the licensor.
 Proprietary software must not be installed on systems not properly licensed for its use.

 - You must not use any computing facility irresponsibly or in a way that might needlessly interfere with the work of others.
-This includes transmitting or making accessible offensive, annoying, or harassing material, or materials such as chain letters, unauthorized mass mailings, or unsolicited advertising; intentionally, recklessly, or negligently damaging any system, material, or information not belonging to you; intentionally intercepting electronic communications or otherwise violating the privacy of others or accessing information not belonging to or intended for you; intentionally misusing system resources or making it possible for others to do so; or loading software or data from untrustworthy sources, such as freeware, onto administrative systems.
+This includes transmitting or making accessible offensive, annoying, or harassing material, or materials such as chain letters, unauthorized mass mailings, or unsolicited advertising; intentionally, recklessly, or negligently damaging any system, material, or information not belonging to you; intentionally intercepting electronic communications or otherwise violating the privacy of information not belonging to or intended for you; intentionally misusing system resources or making it possible for others to do so; or loading software or data from untrustworthy sources, such as freeware, onto administrative systems.